rtanglao/rt-flickr-sqlite-csv/README.md

 # rt-flickr-sqlite-csv
 flickr api data in CSV and SQLite

+## 29march2021 use daff merge to merge in a CSV of average colours?

+* [daff](https://github.com/paulfitz/daff) might be better than `mlr` in this case!
+* also check out xsv

 ## 28march2021 how to get average colour using imagemagick version 7

 * `ggrep` because of OS X BSD  ridiculousness :-)